Alveerasami/BI-Pipeline-Project/README.md

 # Performance & BI Mini-Pipeline: Public Sector Incident Reporting

-A small, self-contained ETL and BI reporting project built to demonstrate the core skills for a Performance & BI Analyst role: pulling data from a public API and SQL warehouse, cleaning it, running data quality/gap analysis, and producing management-ready reports.
+A small, self-contained ETL and BI reporting project built to demonstrate my core skills for a Performance & BI Analyst role: pulling data from a public API and SQL warehouse, cleaning it, running data quality/gap analysis, and producing management-ready reports.